SofaDefrost/Cosserat/tutorials/getting_started/03_exploring_parameters.md

 ## Let's show that this is not only a matter of visualisation

+The number of sections is not just about making the beam look smoother.
+It has a direct impact on the accuracy of the physics simulation.
+Each section has its own set of physical properties, and the interactions between these sections determine the overall behavior of the beam.
+A higher number of sections allows for a more detailed and accurate representation of the beam's deformation, but it also increases the computational cost.
+It's a trade-off between accuracy and performance.

 ```python
 beam_geometry_params = BeamGeometryParameters(
         beam_length=30.0,  # Same beam length